noargs/Phoenix-projects/phoenix-2025/programming_ecto_book/my_app/README.md

 ### MyApp
-Created this simple mix project by running `mix new my_app --sup` to add Ecto manually to demonstrate how to add Ecto to your non-phoenix App.
+Created this simple mix project by running `mix new my_app --sup` to add Ecto manually to demonstrate how to add Ecto to your non-phoenix plain elixir App.

 > Notice the **--sup** above while creating mix project `my_app`.
 This because Ecto does all of its work in separate OTP processes.
 It needs to be part of a supervision tree to make sure that it starts up correctly and restarted if a process fails.
 > **--sup** also generate `application.ex` file